ozgurruzgar/HackerRank30DaysOfCodeD2/README.md

-# HackerRank 30 Days Of Code Day 2: Operators
+# HackerRank 30 Days Of Code Day 2:

 [EN] HackerRank 30 Days Of Code Day 2: Operators Solution in C#